ka4ep/Lexical.Localization/docs/ILine/index.md

 Enum localization strings can be supplied from files.
 [!code-csharp[Snippet](Examples.cs#Snippet_7l3)]

-Files that enumeration localization strings should use keys in format of "Assembly:asm:Type:enumtype:Key:case".
+Files that supply enumeration localization should use key in format of <i>"Assembly:asm:Type:enumtype:Key:case"</i>.
 Example **.ini** below.

 [!code-ini[Snippet](CarFeature.ini)]